Acrophialophora fusispora: Taxonomy

-The genus Acrophialophora consist of 3 species: A. fusispora, A. levis, and A. seudatica, while A. fusispora, A. nainiana, and M. indica were found to be of the same species, now labeled with a single name, A. fusispora.
+The genus Acrophialophora consist of three species: A. fusispora, A. levis, and A. seudatica, while A. fusispora, A. nainiana, and M. indica were found to be of the same species, now labeled with a single name, A. fusispora.
 The 3 species are differentiated by consistent morphological differences, such as conidial size, shape, or color.
 Through genetic analysis, A. fusispora was found to belong to the family Chaetomiaceae, which includes mostly cellulose decomposers found in the soil, and thermotolerant opportunistic pathogens.
-Elements of the taxonomy of A. fusispora remain unresolved.

 Growth and morphology

 Acrophialophora fusispora is similar to Paecilomyces, but differ in the presence of pigmented, warted conidiophores, verticillate phialides in limited numbers with narrowing tip, and frequent sympodial proliferation.
-A. fusispora is distinguished by its pigmented fusiform conidia, which are covered by spiral bands, measuring 5-12 x 3-6μm.
+A. fusispora is distinguished by its pigmented fusiform conidia, which are covered by spiral bands, measuring 5–12 x 3–6 μm.
 The conidia arises in long single-cell basipetal chains, ranging from colorless to pale-brown and broadly ellipsoidal to lemon-shaped.
 The conidiophores arise singly, terminally, and laterally from the hyphae, and are erect or ascending, straight or flexuous, smooth or rough, and septate.
 Moreover, the conidiophores are thick-walled with brown at the base and pale towards the apex.
-The conidiophores are up to 1.5μm long and 2-5μm wide, with whorls of phialides at the end.
+The conidiophores are up to 1.5 μm long and 2–5 μm wide, with whorls of phialides at the end.
 The phialides are flask-shaped and swollen near the base, with a long, narrow neck, and hyaline, smooth or spiny wall.
-The phialides are borne on conidiophores, or sometimes, on vegetative hyphae, with the broadest part measuring 9-15μm x 3-4.5μm.
+The phialides are borne on conidiophores, or sometimes, on vegetative hyphae, with the broadest part measuring 9–15 μm x 3–4.5 μm.

-A. fusispora only reproduces asexually.
+Acrophialophora fusispora only reproduces asexually.
 The colonies of A. fusispora are dense, matted and felt-like at the base, with cottony aerial hyphae.
 The color of the colonies is initially dull white, but becoming grayish-brown, with black colony reverse.
 The colonies can reach 4–7 cm in diameter within 14 days at 25 °C on Malt Extract Agar.
 In vitro growth was found to be stimulated by exudates and extracts of Cassia tora.
 The fungus also grows well and sporulates freely on potato dextrose agar.